SteffenPL/steffenpl.github.io/src/lectures/param-est-2024/index.md

 ---
-title: Parameter Estimation for ODE models with Julia
+title: Parameter Estimation for differential equations with Julia
 layout: markdown
 ---